-3.2) If you altered the external level of Na^+ ions, would you expect the same type of alterations as observed for changing the K^+ concentration?
+3.2) In altering the external level of Na+ ions, did you expect the same type of alterations as observed for changing the external level K+ concentration to lower levels?

 3.3) How well did methylene blue stain the muscles as compared to the nerves?
 Why might there be differences?
 Is methylene blue used today for identification of tissue or contrast in live human cells?
 What relationship is there with Sigmund Freud and stains used in crayfish?